jduchateau/GRAPE/docs/install.md

 To start the project:

-1. Ensure you have the correct version of Gradle installed.
-   If not, run gradle wrapper to generate the appropriate ./gradlew wrapper.
-2. Run `gradle setup` (or `./gradlew setup`), it should download the libraries
+1. Run `./gradlew setup`, it should download the libraries
-3. Open or restart MPS to ensure that the dependencies (located in `Turtle.runtime`, `java_stubs`) are loaded correctly.
+2. Open or restart MPS to ensure that the dependencies (located in `Turtle.runtime`, `java_stubs`) are loaded correctly.
-4. Rebuild the project to ensure that languages are built and properly loaded.
+3. Rebuild the project to ensure that languages are built and properly loaded.
    ++ctrl+shift+a++ and search `rebuild project` or right-click on the project in Logical View and select `Rebuild Project`.